rohithegde/rohithegde.github.com/_posts/2023-11-22-intuitive-documentation-strategy.md

 ## How to create intuitive documentation

-My playbook for creating intuitive documentation consists of 4 steps :
+My playbook for creating intuitive documentation :

 1. Creating a simple manifesto/vision.
 2. Creating a intuitive folder structure.